About This Episode

 Biography

-My path was not direct, but after years of incorporating one period of the choir while I taught computer literacy or language arts, finally became full-time music teacher at the age of 53, and wouldn’t trade one note of the journey along the way to realizing my dream!
+My path was not direct, but after years of incorporating one period of the choir while I taught computer literacy or language arts, I finally became a full-time music teacher at the age of 53, and I wouldn’t trade one note of the journey along the way to realizing my dream!

 My greatest contributions have been recruiting, training, and mentoring new music teachers at every level, and empowering them with curriculum, repertoire, pedagogy, and instruments.
 My greatest accomplishment has been building programs from the ground up; first, the Villegas Show Choir, next the Hillcrest Show Choir, and finally, the elementary music program.
 Exposing students to the arts through field trips, plays, concerts, workshops, and performances has instilled a rich passion and a life-long love for music in their hearts.